yuangliu/15618prj/docs/final.md

 #### Step 3: Optimizing with Many Layers

 ##### Optimization 5: Streaming
-The back-propagation dependencies can be seen from Fig. 2, where the red cells are independent with each other.
+The back-propagation dependencies can be seen from Fig. 2, LSTM nodes lie on the diagonal direction are independent with each other as shown as the red cells.
 Ideally, **numLayer** iterations can run concurrently, meaning that the LSTM networks with more layers have more parallelism to exploit.

 <img src="image06.png" style="background-color:#0;"/>
 **Figure 2:** *Back-propagation dependencies*